For Japan's carmakers, Europe market is worth the struggle

 So why do Japanese carmakers bother?

-In fact, some don’t - Daihatsu 7262.T, part of the Toyota group, will stop selling new cars in Europe in January 2013, blaming the high costs needed to meet Europe’s tough environmental regulations and the strong yen.
+In fact, some don’t - Daihatsu, part of the Toyota group, will stop selling new cars in Europe in January 2013, blaming the high costs needed to meet Europe’s tough environmental regulations and the strong yen.

 But for many automakers, Europe’s tough regulatory requirements are part of the answer.